Spring Break in Nashville

 12 South

 Situated approximately 10 minutes from Downtown Nashville, the 12 South neighborhood is tremendously popular and family-friendly.
-The half-mile strip has numerous eateries and drinking spots, boutiques, and one of Nashville’s most popular urban parks, Sevier Park.
+The half-mile strip has numerous eateries, drinking spots, boutiques, and one of Nashville’s most popular urban parks, Sevier Park.
 There are plenty of photo opportunities, too.

 Where to Eat & Drink